navidu/UI-UX-Targets/sample-app/README.md

         }));
 });
 ```
--Because of when some changes on the files, the browser will refresh automatically.
+- Because of when some changes on the files, the browser will refresh automatically.
 - But please remember, when you do some changes on yor files, this browser never automatically refresh for the changes.
 For the new changes, you have to run `watch` task.

 ## Step - 9 Create th default task